xopxee/Chess-Game/README_en.md

 ## 🚧 Project Status

 The project is in the final stages of development.
-It is fully operational in the terminal, and only the pinned piece mechanic and the graphical interface remain to be programmed.
-However, it is playable as long as a pinned piece does not move, leaving its king in check.
+It is fully operational in the terminal, and only the implementation of the graphical interface is missing for it to be complete.

 ## ✨ Current Features

 * **Board Structure:** Complete representation of an 8x8 chessboard.
-* **Object-Oriented Design:** Each piece (Pawn, Rook, Knight, Bishop, Queen, King) is modeled as a distinct class, inheriting from a base `Piece` class, which promotes code reuse and maintainability.
+* **Object-Oriented Design:** Each piece (Pawn, Rook, Knight, Bishop, Queen, King) is modeled as a distinct class, inheriting from a base class `Piece`, which promotes code reuse and maintainability.
-* **Basic Movement:** Implementation of movement and capture logic for all pieces, according to their fundamental rules.
+* **Complete Movement:** Movement and capture logic for all pieces, according to their fundamental rules.
+* * **Complex Rules:** The game features advanced rules such as en passant, castling, check, and pinned pieces.
+* **Win or Draw Conditions:** Checkmate, Stalemate, Loss by resignation.
-* **Console Interface:** Display of the current board state in the terminal for game preview.
+* **Console Interface:** Displays the current board state on the terminal to view the game.

 ## 🗺️ Roadmap and Next Steps

 The list below details the critical features planned for future releases.

-- [ ] **Check Rules:** Program movement restrictions for pinned pieces, meaning they cannot move because they would leave your king in check.
 - [ ] **Graphical User Interface (GUI):** Develop a visually interactive user interface using the JavaFX library to replace the current console view.

 ## 🛠️ Technologies Used